AbhishekPatel1811/DevTinder/Backend/src/work.md

 Error handling using try and catch

-JS object vs JSON (difference) express.json() middleware -> It reads the Json object and converts it to JS object and adds the JS object to req.body Add the express.json to your app
+JS object vs JSON (difference)
+Add the express.json to your app express.json() middleware -> It helps you read the JSON object/data sent from client and converts it to JS object and adds the parsed JS object to req.body
-Make your signup API dynamic to recieve data from the end user
+Make your signup API dynamic to recieve data from the end user API - GET user by email
+API - GET feed api - find({}) - get all users from database